 The American Philosophical Society and the Omohundro Institute will host A Life in Letters: A Celebration of Dr. Barbara Oberg on Wednesday, June 7, at 9:00 a.m. at Benjamin Franklin Hall in Philadelphia.
 The daylong celebration will honor the institutional and intellectual leadership of Dr. Barbara Oberg.

 Dr. Oberg has played crucial roles in various organizations and initiatives throughout her career.
 She served as General Editor of the Benjamin Franklin and Thomas Jefferson Papers, Chair of the Executive Board of the Omohundro Institute, and Chair of the Committee on Library at the American Philosophical Society.

-Both events are free and open to the public.
-Registration is required to attend.
-For additional information, click here.
+A full schedule can be found here.
+The event is free and open to all, but registration is required to attend.
+For more information, click here.